 Now that I am older and not a kid obsessed with sweets, sometimes I like to make iced tea, as in "cold tea" with no sugar added.
 On hot summer days it’s actually quite refreshing.
 It’s a nice alternative to juice, pop and iced coffee and nicer than just drinking plain water.

-Cold brew tea is so super simple to make.
+Cold brew green tea is so super simple to make.

 - 3 Tea bags

-- Fill your jug up with water and add 3 tea bags.
+- Fill your jug or french press up with water and add 3 tea bags.
+You can also add lemon wedges, berries or herbs to infuse the tea.

 Brewing your tea cold makes it taste less bitter than brewing it with hot water.
 If you are making a hot cup of tea never use boiling water as it can burn the tea and make it taste very bitter.